 One Book, One College (OBOC) is a year-long, interdisciplinary program engaging the college community through the reading and discussion of a shared book.
 The program aims to promote literacy and build a community of educated and empowered readers.

 The book for One Book, One College is chosen each year by a group of faculty, staff, and students.
-The fall 2019 - spring 2020 selected is When They Call You a Terrorist: A Black Lives Matter Memoir by Patrisse Khan-Cullors and Asha Bandele.
+The fall 2019 - spring 2020 selection is When They Call You a Terrorist: A Black Lives Matter Memoir by Patrisse Khan-Cullors and Asha Bandele.

 Throughout the fall and spring semesters, the college will offer a variety of events in conjunction with One Book, One College including panel discussions, film screenings, and book discussions.
 Students, faculty, and staff are all encouraged to participate in these events!